Steerable Principal Components for Space-Frequency Localized Images: Summary and discussion

-As image resolutions get higher, investigating more efficient methods for processing the images is an important ongoing research task.
-As the running times of our algorithms are mostly dominated by the task of computing the PSWFs expansion coefficients, reducing the computational complexity of this step from $O(L^3)$ to $O(L^2\log L)$ for each image, resulting in the same complexity as the 2D FFT, will be a significant progress.
+As image resolutions get higher, investigating more efficient methods for processing image datasets is an important ongoing research task.
+As the running times of our algorithms are mostly dominated by the task of computing the PSWFs expansion coefficients, reducing the computational complexity of this step from $O(L^3)$ to $O(L^2\log L)$ for each image, resulting in the same asymptotic complexity as the two-dimensional FFT, will be a significant progress.
 Since the radial part of the PSWFs is evaluated to a prescribed accuracy using a finite series of special polynomials which admit a recurrence relation (see \cite{shkolnisky2007prolate}), and since the expansion coefficients in terms of these polynomials are obtained from the eigenvectors of a tridiagonal matrix, it is possible to employ the methods described in~\cite{tygert2010recurrence} to derive an $O(L^2\log L)$ algorithm for computing the PSWFs expansion coefficients of a function.
-We leave such possible improvements to future work.
+In addition, as mentioned earlier, the NFFT, which was employed to map the Cartesian grid samples to a polar grid, is a major time-consuming component.
+In this context, we mention that gridding methods (see for example~\cite{rosenfeld1998optimal}), when applied carefully, may accelerate such a mapping, and thus reduce the overall running time of our algorithms.